liushuping/blog/posts/javascript-object-as-hashtable.md

 }
 ```

-It answers why a function can also has properties
+It answers why a function can also has properties.
 Because function is also an object (hastable)!
 More details will be in my later post on "Function as first class object"
 ```javascript
 function foo() {
 }